 Fat Transfer for Tuberous Breasts

-Implants to fix tuberous breasts has always been a bit tricky but Dr Kalus says fat transfer to correct tuberous breasts is fantastic.
+Implants to fix tuberous breasts has always been a bit tricky but fat transfer can help correct tuberous breasts i.
 “Tuberous breasts are a real problem with implants – there’s the risk of a double bubble, and you sometimes need to do a mastopexy or some sort of lift.
 However, if you use fat transfer to put fat into the crease around a tuberous breast, the whole breast becomes normal again, and it’s a wonderful operation for a tuberous breast.”